Mr6MJT/HodHod/README.md

 # HodHod
-LetsChat->Linux Chatting software,works on all linux distros,New update: File transfer.
+HodHod->Linux Chatting software,works on all linux distros,New update: File transfer.

 Cloning it: